repopusher/Covid-Contact-App/README.md

  ◾ Sort find results by Name/Date

 Example of recording a close contact between 2 contacts.
+Will be updated to persist objects in a database in the future.

 ![](readme_images/java_4F9jwjWCax.png)